shalzuth/RiskOfShame/README.md

 - In game, when you have cursor (escape, tab, main menu, etc), you can enable/disable addons

 ## Available Addons
+- ExtraSensoryPerception, shows items/teleporters/shrines/etc as a HUD
+- AimBot, for when you can't aim
 - Drop Item, notifies party when dropping
 - Advanced Tooltips, includes extra info about items
-- Reveal Chests, by showing a lock around them
-- Reveal Loot, shows what's inside chests + random terminals
-- Reveal Teleporter, shows the indicator as if you have already finished the event
 - Remove Empty Objects, to avoid clutter
 - Always Sprint, you don't have to keep hitting CTRL
 - Big Party, supports up to 16 players in party